 ND Marist-Middle Division Merit Scholarships: Students entering Grade 6 may qualify for one-year Merit Scholarships ranging from $500 to $2,500.
 Merit scholarships are awarded to the top students who participate in Scholars Day on Saturday, March 11, 2017.

 · The student must be an applicant to Notre Dame Marist Academy and currently in Grade 5.

 · The student must have completed the admission process for Notre Dame Marist Academy on or before Jan.
 20, 2017, including: application, Iowa test score, teacher evaluations, records and interview.

 · The student must RSVP to Scholars Day by Feb.
 24, 2017, to reserve a spot.

 · The student must be able to participate in Scholars Day on March 11, 2017, between 8 a.m. and 3 p.m.

 ND Prep Academic Scholarships

-Beginning with the incoming NDP Class of 2020, Notre Dame will offer the following academic merit scholarships to qualified students.
+Beginning with the NDP Class of 2020, Notre Dame offers the following academic merit scholarships to qualified students.
 These scholarships are eligible only to students who take the High School Placement Test (HSPT) in November or December of the 8th grade year.
 Students need not apply for these awards.
-Please note that scholarships earned by NDP students in the classes of 2016, 2017, 2018 and 2019 will not be affected by these new standards.
+Please note that scholarships earned by NDP students in the classes of 2017, 2018 and 2019 are not be affected by these standards.